aimat-lab/ML4pXRDs/README.md

 ```

 This will take a while (~5 hours).
 Finally, you can find the prepared dataset
-including statistics information in the directory `./prepared_dataset`.
+including the statistics in the directory `./prepared_dataset`.

 ### Run experiments
 At the top of the training script (`./trainig/train_random_classifier.py`), you
-can find options of the training including detailed explanations.
-While you
+can find some variables / options of the training experiment including detailed
-should look through all options, the following options always need to be
+explanations.
+While you should look through all options, the following options
-changed:
+always need to be changed:

 - `path_to_patterns`
 - `path_to_icsd_directory_local` or `path_to_icsd_directory_cluster`

 Furthermore, you might want to change the used model (see line `model =
 build_model_XX(...)`).
+You can find the models implemented by us in
+the file `./training/models.py`.

 You can call the training script like this: